Very Vietnam - 15 Days

 Stop en-route to visit Tiger Arena and Voi Re Temple.

-If time permit, you will visit Dong Ba market.
+If time permit, you will visit Dong Ba market, one of the largest and oldest market in the area.

 Meals: Breakfast and Lunch